gtri/upstage/docs/source/user_guide/how_tos/geography.rst

 * OPTIONAL: ``altitude_units``: One of: "m", "km", "mi", "nmi", or "ft".
 Altitude can be different, because feet or meters are typical for altitude, while mi/nmi/km are typical for point to point distances.

    * Include this for any geographic features using intersections or for the ``GeodeticLocationChangingState``

+See the bottom of this page for a method to store geographic data conveniently without needing an environment context.

 The distance between two points is the great circle distance, and altitude is ignored.
 This is a design choice for simplicity, where altitude change doesn't affect timing, especially over long distances.
 This also means that any speeds you specify are implicitly ground speed, which is more useful.